 Extra Features and Upgrades

 Many add-on features can upgrade the comfort, safety, and convenience of a basic walk-in tub.
 Typically, you have to order a model that already has these features rather than having them installed later on.
-And of course, they all cost extra.
-Here are a few of the features you can look out for:
+Here are a few of the features you can consider:

 • ADA-compliant seating